cscott/TurtleScript/README.rst

    To solve this problem, the drop targets should be identified *without* resizing the rendering; any expansion should occur only *after* the drop.
 For example, border colors might highlight to indicate that a drop may occur between two existing tiles.
+When you drag a block out, it should be replaced by a "yada yada yada" element *of the exact same size* so that the parent widget does not immediately change.
+Only after the drop should the yada yada yada shrink.

    Alternatively, one could explore an "explicit resize" model, where the user uses an explicit pinch/spread gesture to expand or contract an element (block body, say).
 This gives more control of layout to the user, at the cost of forcing them to perform additional actions to "tidy up" the display.
+Perhaps "double tap to shrink fit" is the main gesture -- after you drag out a large block body, the placeholder yada yada yada stays the same large size until you double tap it.
 The benefit is entirely avoiding automatic resize (and thus flicker) during editing.

    Some additional study of existing block-based systems is warranted.